 So before you jump on me for loving my neighborhood more than yours, leave a comment telling me why you love YOUR neighborhood!
 Each one has it’s unique perks and quirks!

-41 Reasons Why I Love Living in SoBro
+41 Reasons Why Living In SOBRO is Awesome!!

 2. It’s quiet, except for the sounds of Little League Baseball or dogs barking (in their backyards)